-Data and code availability

-The computational workflows for sequence processing and ecological statistics are available on GitHub (https://github.com/arifinabintarti/microservices).
-Raw sequence data of amoA gene of AOB, AOA, and comammox have been deposited in the Sequence Read Archive NCBI database under Bioproject accession number …..

-RESULTS
+Results

 Drought affected soil water availability and mineral N pools

-As expected, drought severely affected the soil water availability in all cropping systems, with an average decrease of more than 40% in gravimetric water content (GWC) compared to the control (Supplementary Fig. 1; Supplementary Table 1).
-The effect of drought was still significant one week after rewetting, but not at the final sampling date (eleven weeks after rewetting event) (Supplementary Fig. 1; Supplementary Table 1).
-This effect of drought on GWC depended on the sampling date but not on the cropping system (Supplementary Table 1).
+As expected, drought severely affected the soil water availability in all cropping systems, with an average decrease of more than 60% in gravimetric water content (GWC) compared to the control (Fig. S1; Table S1).
+The effect of drought was still significant one week after rewetting, but not at the final sampling date (eleven weeks after rewetting event) (Fig. S1; Table S1).
+This effect of drought on GWC depended on the sampling date but not on the cropping system (Table S1).

-Large differences in NH4+ content were observed in the control treatments between cropping systems with BIODYN system exhibiting in average 8285 % lower NH4+ content compared to the other two conventional systems (Figure 1 A; Supplementary Table 1).
-Drought was also a stronger driver of the NH4+ content, with significant impacts depending on both the cropping systems and the sampling date (Three-way repeated measures ANOVA, P<0.01; Supplementary Table 1).
+Large differences in NH4+ content were observed in the control treatments between cropping systems with BIODYN system exhibiting in average 8285 % lower NH4+ content compared to the other two conventional systems (Fig. 1 A; Table S1).
+Drought was also a stronger driver of the NH4+ content, with significant impacts depending on both the cropping systems and the sampling date (Three-way repeated measures ANOVA, P<0.01; Table S1).
 Thus, drought increased the average NH4+ content in the CONFYM and CONMIN systems by two to eleven times compared to the control.
-While we observed a marginal decrease of NH4+ content at the first sampling date, overall, there were no significant effect for the BIODYN system (Figure 1 A).
-No difference in NH4+ content between the drought and the control treatments in both conventional systems were found eleven weeks after rewetting (Figure 1 A).
+While we observed a marginal decrease of NH4+ content at the first sampling date, overall, there were no significant effect for the BIODYN system (Fig. 1 A).
+No difference in NH4+ content between the drought and the control treatments in both conventional systems were found eleven weeks after rewetting (Fig. 1 A).

-Similarly to the NH4+ content, the effect of drought on NO3- content depended on the cropping systems as well as on the sampling date (Three-way repeated measures ANOVA, P<0.01; Supplementary Table 1).
-Drought led to an increase in the NO3- content in the CONFYM and CONMIN systems by more than 100 % relative to the control across all sampling dates, except at eleven weeks after rewetting, where the differences were not significant (Figure 1 B; Supplementary Table 1).
-In the BIODYN system, the effect of drought was only observed at the third sampling of the drought period with a slight decrease in the NO3- content, indicating that the overall drought effect was marginal (Figure 1 B).
+Similarly to the NH4+ content, the effect of drought on NO3- content depended on the cropping systems as well as on the sampling date (Three-way repeated measures ANOVA, P<0.01; Table S1).
+Drought led to an increase in the NO3- content in the CONFYM and CONMIN systems by more than 100 % relative to the control across all sampling dates, except at eleven weeks after rewetting, where the differences were not significant (Fig. 1 B; Table S1).
+In the BIODYN system, the effect of drought was only observed at the third sampling of the drought period with a slight decrease in the NO3- content, indicating that the overall drought effect was marginal (Fig. 1 B).

-Compared to the drought effect on NH4+ and NO3- contents, we detected a weaker but significant drought effect on the average of N2O flux (Three-way repeated measures ANOVA, P<0.05; Supplementary Table 1).
+Compared to the drought effect on NH4+ and NO3- contents, we detected a weaker but significant drought effect on the average of N2O flux (Three-way repeated measures ANOVA, P<0.05; Table S1).
 Drought effect was found in CONFYM and CONMIN systems at the beginning of drought period with a strong effect at the first sampling dates.
-In the contrary, there was no drought effect detected in the BIODYN system (Figure 1 C).
+In the contrary, there was no drought effect detected in the BIODYN system (Fig. 1 C).

-.

 Differential responses of ammonia oxidizing communities to drought